Seafood Salad

 Can I Use Real Seafood In This Seafood Salad Recipe?

 So here’s the thing.
-Imitation crab meat and lobster meat and things of that nature are actually seafood.
+Imitation crab meat and lobster meat are actually seafood.
 It’s not fake seafood, it’s just seafood that’s meant to look and taste like crab or lobster.

 But it’s still seafood!
 So the answer is yes, you can swap out real crab meat and/or real lobster meat in this recipe if you like, but all the ingredients here are seafood!

-How Long Will This Recipe Last In The Refrigerator?
+How Long Does This Last In The Refrigerator?

 This seafood salad will be good for up to three days in the refrigerator.
 Three days is usually my max for any seafood recipe, and I’m going to stick to it here as well.
 Although I have to say I do love this salad made ahead of time so that the flavors blend together, so give it at least an hour or two before serving!